victor-ojong/Lendsqr-Backend-Engineer-Assessment/README.md

     <img src="/assets/DATA FLOW DIAGRAM.png" alt="Logo" width="80%">
   </a>
 </div>
 Demo Credit is a mobile lending app that requires wallet functionality.
 This is needed as borrowers need a wallet to receive the loans they have been granted and also send the money for repayments.
-THis MVP (Minimun Viablw Product)provides endpoints for the following API features;
+This MVP (Minimum Viable Product)provides endpoints for the following API features;

 Features:
 * A user can create an account